• Skip to primary navigation

 Please be careful that these ingredients, especially grapefruit, don’t interfere with any medications you’re already taking.
 Grapefruit interferes with a LOT of different medicines.
 If you’re on any medication, even if it’s just allergy medicine, please read this list.

-That being said, I really hope you’ll give this a try the next time you have a stubborn, nagging cough that won’t go away.
+That being said, I really hope you’ll give this tea (perhaps with a bit of added Rosemary Simple Syrup?) a try the next time you have a stubborn, nagging cough that won’t go away.
 Now that I’ve tried this and have experienced first-hand how well it helps cough, I’ll be making this every time we get sick!
+I think I’ll also try this Starbucks Medicine Ball.

 I only drank one batch of this grapefruit tea over two days and a cough that had been bothering me for a month was completely gone.
 I hope this tea can help you, too!